The Bluestars: Decca

 In 1965, actor and voice-over man Terry Hayman approached the group, offering to become their manager.
 He told the group that he had a recording contract with Decca Records in London.
 While the group was sceptical of his claim, they signed with him anyway.
 Hayman arranged for a clandestine recording session at Auckland's Radio Theatre, where they snuck in, uninvited, and hurriedly recorded four tracks before the Auckland Symphony Orchestra arrived.
 Hayman brought in recording engineer Wahanui Wynard.
-Two of the songs from the session, much to the band's astonishment, ended up being released on a single for Decca, demonstrating that Hayman was, not only affiliated with the label, but had arranged to have the band signed in November, making them the first New Zealand rock band to record for the prestigious label.
-The resulting single "Please Be a Little Kind" b/w "I Can't Take it" was released by Decca's London label in December 1965 and on their Australian counterpart in February 1966.
-The A-side was a moody ballad, and, on the flip-side, "I Can't Take It" was a raucous and upbeat garage number.
+Two of the songs from the session, much to the band's astonishment, ended up being released on a single for Decca, demonstrating that Hayman was not only affiliated with the label, but had arranged to have the band signed in November, making them the first New Zealand rock band to record for the prestigious label.
+The resulting single "Please Be a Little Kind" b/w "I Can Take It" was released by Decca's London label in December 1965 and on their Australian counterpart in February 1966.
+The A-side was a moody ballad, and, on the flip-side, "I Can Take It" was a raucous and upbeat garage number.
 The single reached #12 on the Auckland charts.
-The Bluestarts became one of the most popular bands in New Zealand along with the La De Da's and the Gremlins.
+The Bluestars became one of the most popular bands in New Zealand along with the La De Da's and the Gremlins.
 Later in 1966, they went to Mascot Studios to record a follow-up "It's the End" and "S'pose We're Away", but the single was rejected by Decca, who parted ways with the group.
 The band recorded several other songs at the Mascot sessions, such as the brooding "Don't Wanna Be Lonely".